 That’s what videos must have!
 As the messaging is very precise, the target audience has also to be very sharp, which means advertisers will have to spend a higher CPx (click, view, completed view).
 Most advertisers prefer a CPCV as no one wants to pay for the half-viewed message, especially in the business domains.
 CPCV is the costliest model among the CPx stack for video advertising.

-As brands start consuming ad inventories over the video, the overall waste on ad fraud could increase substantially.
-It could go as high as 50% of the performance marketing spends in some cases.
-Hence, brands need to put in place an efficient, robust, neutral, yet easy to integrate ad-fraud solution for video marketing and spend with a complete view of how it's being consumed.
+As brands start consuming ad inventories over video, the overall waste on ad fraud could increase substantially.
+It could go as high as 50% of the performance marketing spending in some cases.
+Hence, brands need to put in place an efficient, robust, neutral, yet easy-to-integrate ad-fraud solution for video marketing and spending with a complete view of how it’s being consumed.